melowntech/workshop/tutorials/geojson-part2.rst

    Point with changed style

-This isn't the ideal solution bacause we are rendering points above each other and only the one on top is visible.
-Rendering of the invisble should always be avoided for performance reasons.
+This is not an ideal solution bacause we are rendering points above each other and only the one on top is visible.
+Rendering of the invisible should always be avoided for performance reasons.
 Therefore we'll refactor the layer styles a little bit.

 .. code:: javascript